thirdweb-dev/react/README.md

 ## Quick Start

-1. Wrap your application in the Provider
+### 1. Wrap your application in the Provider

+At the top level of your application, add a `ThirdwebProvider` that will handle maintaining connection states and provide quick access to the [thirdweb SDK](https://github.com/thirdweb-dev/typescript-sdk/).

 ```jsx title="App.jsx"
 import { ThirdwebProvider, ChainId } from "@thirdweb-dev/react";